Indonesia warns of tough response after Papuan rebels threaten Freeport

 Police were taking “persuasive steps” to resolve the conflict through negotiations and dialogue with community, religious and tribal leaders, he said.

-But there were conflicting statements from authorities about the situation.
+Authorities made conflicting statements about the situation.

 Indonesian military chief Gatot Nurmayanto said the group had taken hostages in the villages and the army would take a “hard” approach if necessary.